rust-lang/book/src/ch03-01-variables-and-mutability.md

 This example shows how the compiler helps you find errors in your programs.
-Even though compiler errors can be frustrating, they only mean your program isn’t safely doing what you want it to do yet; they do *not* mean that you’re not a good programmer!
+Even though compiler errors can be frustrating, they only mean your program isn’t yet safely doing what you want it to do; they do *not* mean you’re not a good programmer!
 Experienced Rustaceans still get compiler errors.

-The error message indicates that the cause of the error is that you `cannot assign twice to immutable variable x`, because you tried to assign a second value to the immutable `x` variable.
+The error message indicates the cause of the error is that you `cannot assign twice to immutable variable x`.
+The reason for this error is that we tried to assign a second value to the immutable `x` variable.

-It’s important that we get compile-time errors when we attempt to change a value that we previously designated as immutable because this very situation can lead to bugs.
+It’s important we get compile-time errors when we attempt to change a value we previously designated as immutable because this situation can lead to bugs.
 If one part of our code operates on the assumption that a value will never change and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
-The cause of this kind of bug can be difficult to track down after the fact, especially when the second piece of code changes the value only *sometimes*.
+The cause of this kind of bug can be difficult to track down after the fact, especially if the second piece of code changes the value only *sometimes*.

-In Rust, the compiler guarantees that when you state that a value won’t change, it really won’t change.
-That means that when you’re reading and writing code, you don’t have to keep track of how and where a value might change.
+In Rust, the compiler guarantees that immutable variables won't change.
+This means that when you’re reading and writing code, you don’t have to keep track of how and where a value might change.
 Your code is thus easier to reason through.

-But mutability can be very useful.
-Variables are immutable only by default; as you did in Chapter 2, you can make them mutable by adding `mut` in front of the variable name.
-In addition to allowing this value to change, `mut` conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable’s value.
+On the other hand, mutability can be very useful.
+Sometimes you’ll want to make a variable mutable because it makes the code more convenient to write than if it had only immutable variables.
+Variables are immutable by default, but as you did in Chapter 2, you can make variables mutable by adding `mut` in front of the variable name.
+In addition to allowing the value to change, `mut` conveys intent to future readers of the code that other parts of the code will be changing this variable’s value.

 For example, let’s change *src/main.rs* to the following: